 Also, please note that Tuition, Education and Textbook Amount Certificates -- T2202As can be printed directly from SOLUS and will not be mailed.

 Dual citizenship means that you are considered a citizen of more than one country.
 Find out whether you, or any family members, are citizens of another country before you leave.
 Some countries may claim you as a citizen if you were born there, if one of your parents is a citizen, or if you are considered a citizen under that country’s laws.
 There are privileges to having dual citizenship, such as being able to work or study in some countries without having to get a visa; however, there may also be unpleasant surprises.
 If you are considered a national you may be compelled to do military service or pay special taxes.
 You should also note that you may be allowed entrance into a country under one passport but not the other, or may be required to obtain a visa for entrance under one passport but not the other.
 If you do run into problems because of your dual citizenship, contact the Embassy, High Commission, or Consulate in your host country immediately.
-The Canadian Department of Foreign Affairs and International Trade (DFAIT) has a publication with more information for dual citizens called: Dual Citizenship, What You Need to Know
+The Government of Canada provide the following advice for those traveling with dual citizenship.

-You should purchase an International Student Identity Card (ISIC) before you leave home.
+You may wish to consider purchasing an International Student Identity Card (ISIC) before you leave home.
 The ISIC entitles students to discounts on such things as travel and admission to various attractions, galleries, museums, and parks.
 Please visit the ISIC website to find out where you can buy your ISIC card.
 When you apply for your ISIC you will be required to submit a passport size colour photograph.

-You may also purchase an ISIC through the BISC’s preferred travel provider, Merit-Odyssey Travel (Tel.: +1 (613) 549-3553 or Web: http://kingston.merit-travel.com) If you decide to book your flights through Merit-Odyssey Travel they will send you further information about the ISIC.
+You may also purchase an ISIC through Merit Travel in Kingston (Tel.: +1 (613) 549-3553 or email: Kingston@MeritTravel.com) If you decide to book your flights through Merit Travel they will send you further information about the ISIC.